-Sustainable economic development in selected regions
+Sustainable economic development in selected regions of Uzbekistan

 Title: Sustainable economic development in selected regions of Uzbekistan

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

 Lead executing agency: Ministry of Economy of the Republic of Uzbekistan

-Overall term: 2014 to 2017
+Overall term: 2013 to 2020